NOAA-EMC/UPP/docs/AddNewVariable.rst

      tg3(:,:)

-5. Read the field from the GFS model output file by adding the new variable into INITPOST_GFS_NETCDF_PARA.f.
+5. Read the field from the GFS model output file by adding the new variable into INITPOST_NETCDF.f.
-   This file is used for reading the GFS model FV3 output files in netcdf format.
+   This file is used for reading the GFS model FV3 output files in parallel netcdf format.

    User procedure
     - Add to top section of the routine in ‘use vrbls2d’ to initiate the new variable as: